davekilian/primer/basic/index.md

 > 32. **divide** by the previously computed value for $2A$
 > 33. **output** the result as the second solution

-What we just wrote here is a **program**.
-A program is just a sequence of steps; in a computer program, each of those steps is a calculation.
+If this looks familiar, it's because we got by starting with the example formula we computed earlier, and just pulling out the 'steps' from the tables.

+This list, by the way, is called a **program**.
+The term "program" in general refers to any old sequence (if you go to a piano recital, someone might hand you a 'program' telling you who's going to play what, and in what order).
+A computer program is a sequence where each step is a calculation.

+This is where we get our working model of a computer as a programmable calculator: our (mechanical, no longer human) computer will be a device that, given a program, can **execute** it, churning through each step one by one and doing whatever calculation that step says.
+To make this work, at the heart of every computer you will find a calculator and some way to feed a program into the calcaultor.

-At the heart of every computer (the ones we use today, which replaced the human ones) is a programmable calculator designed to churn through programs much like this one.
-The job of a computer programmer is, when presented with a problem, to come up with a program which solves that problem, as a sequence of steps the computer's internal calculator supports.
-The computer then **executes** the program, churning through each step and doing exactly what each step says using the onboard calculator.
+The job of a computer programmer, when presented with a problem, is to come up with a program that solves that problem, as a sequence of steps the computer's internal calculator supports.
+When we figured out above how to compute the quadratic formula on our pretend calculator, that was programming!

 It might be hard right now to see how this programmable calculator relates to everyday computing tasks like loading your Twitter feed or playing YouTube videos, but we'll get there.
-Everything you do on a computer is ultimately an extension of this programmable calculator, and over the course of this book, we'll build up to there.
+Everything you do on a computer is ultimately an extension of this programmable calculator, and we'll build our way up to these kinds of things over the course of this book.

 For now, just think of a computer as a programmable calculator, and you'll be doing pretty well.

-## A Basic Computer
+## Building Our Computer

 For the rest of this chapter, let's look at how you build a computer that carries out programmed sequences of calculations, like the program we designed above.

-We're going to start by building ourselves a digital calculator that can perform simple operations, and then turn it into a full-fledged computer that can be programmed just like we did above.
-We'll close out the chapter by adding a few more components that most computers have, like random-access memory, disk storage and user peripherals.
+We're going to start by building ourselves a digital calculator that can perform simple operations.
+Once we have a working calculator, we'll turn it into a full-fledged computer that can be programmed.
+We'll close out the chapter by adding a few more components that are critical to modern computers.